 My Funny Girl-loving heart leaps to the sound of the overture and the fabulous treatment of the music.
 What is missing here, for this lover of this show on stage and on film, is the core performance that must drive this particular work of musical theater.
 It’s not that this performer isn’t Streisand.
 Heck, no one is.
 And the role of Fanny Brice can be tackled (and has been by replacements in the original cast and in productions around the U.S. and other parts of the world) by actresses who can convey Brice’s street smarts, inherent wit, and pretty terrific singing.
 Brice was, after all, the first to introduce “My Man” and “Second Hand Rose,” both later famously recorded by Streisand, in a 1921 Ziegfeld Follies revue.
 This production’s Fanny, Sheridan Smith, is more a bubbly Mae West than a ballsy romantic Fanny, and the show suffers for it.

-Fanny was brought up in a Brooklyn saloon, feels the drive to perform without knowing her talent, cons her way onto the local Keeney vaudeville stage, and makes the audience laugh.
+Fanny was brought up in a Brooklyn saloon, feels the drive to perform without understanding her talent, cons her way onto the local Keeney vaudeville stage, and makes the audience laugh.
 She’s a comic, she learns (though this performance never really shows us the raucous wit Brice had, landing instead on fart jokes and underwear sightings and smirks), and starts a long engagement at Kenney’s, meets piano player Eddie who becomes a lifelong friend, is seen at Kenney’s by a ruffled-shirt wearing gambler named Nicky Arnstein (Darius Campbell) who is smitten by her talent and plants a seed in her mind ala Norman Maine for Esther Blodgett: shoot for the bigger stages.
 After months at Kenney’s, Fanny hears from the top of the vaudeville Big Leagues: impresario Florenz Ziegfeld wants her to audition for his Follies.
 Fanny immediately succeeds through Ziegfeld (and later in films and on radio, parts of her life not covered in this musical).
-What she works to master and can’t control is her relationships with a beautiful con man.
+What she works to master and can’t control is her relationship with a beautiful con man.

 Scaling down her outsized humor and Brooklyn swagger to fit into the svelte and elegant swanning Ziegfeld aesthetic is a lovely point of tension in the character and person of Fanny, and is at least attempted in other performances of tunes from the score I’ve seen.
 Fitting an outsized personality into a conventional frame is part of the charm of this story.
 Can Fanny modulate her personality to fit beside her handsome yet hapless man?
 (He’s a gambler, her Nicky, and we know that’s not going to end well.)
 Can Fanny find success as a woman without conventional good looks?
 Sheridan Smith is adorable though a bit older and with a more mature physique than the always trim Brice had, testing the question of appearance in ways the Brice story usually does not.